bastasie/OFDMA-AI/README.md

 # OFDMA-AI
-It uses trigonometric matrix operators and OFDMA theor8to get extremely efficient and fast AI
+It uses trigonometric matrix operators and OFDMA theory to get extremely efficient and fast AI